Callie Crossley

 Callie Crossley is an American broadcast journalist and radio presenter in the Boston area.

-In March 2013 she began hosting a new radio program entitled Under the Radar with Callie Crossley and continues to contribute to WGBH Radio's "Boston Public Radio", where various commentators talk with guests about local and national politics, public affairs, arts, and culture.
+In March 2013 she began hosting a new radio program entitled Under the Radar and continues to contribute to WGBH Radio's "Boston Public Radio", where various commentators talk with guests about local and national politics, public affairs, arts, and culture.

 Education

 Crossley is a graduate of Wellesley College class of 1973, and holds an Honorary Doctor of Arts from Pine Manor College, and a Cambridge College Honorary Doctorate of Humane Letters.
 She received a Nieman Fellowship, and a fellowship from the Institute of Politics at the Harvard University John F. Kennedy School of Government.